PLSysSec/rlbox-book/src/chapters/alternate/lfi.md

 - We now use `"rlbox_lfi_sandbox.hpp` instead of `rlbox_noop_sandbox.hpp`
 - The sandbox type which is the second parameter to the macro `RLBOX_DEFINE_BASE_TYPES_FOR` has now changed to `lfi` from `noop`
-- The boilerplate for `RLBOX_USE_STATIC_CALLS` has been removed as lfi backend doesn't need this
+- The boilerplate for `RLBOX_USE_STATIC_CALLS` has been removed as `lfi` backend doesn't need this, unlike say the [`noop` backend](/chapters/tutorial/noop-sandbox/create.md)
-- The lfi backend/plugin requires an extra piece of boilerplate which is to define the beginning and end of the lfi library that has been linked into the application as a datablob.
+- The lfi backend/plugin requires an extra piece of boilerplate which is to define the beginning and end of the lfi library that has been embedded into the application as a datablob.
 This is shown as `mylib_start` and `mylib_end` here.
 We will discuss how to generate these variables in the next section.

 These are mostly mechanical changes and are straightforward.
-Modifying the build is perhaps slightly more challenging as building wasm libraries involves multiple steps.
+Modifying the build is perhaps slightly more challenging as building lfi libraries involves multiple steps.